2. Determine whether each number could represent the probability ... | Channels for Pearson+

 Textbook Question

 2. Determine whether each number could represent the probability of an event.
-Explain your reasoning. b.
-333.3%
+Explain your reasoning. d. -0.0004

 Verified video answer for a similar problem: